![]() |

 looking north/west back toward Walkertown Guthrie Road bridge.

-Now looking south toward
+Now looking south

-for future Beltway lanes.
+up ground for future Beltway lanes.

-Business 40/US 421.
+from Business 40/US 421.

-Looking from top of hill
+Looking from top of

-south and east back over future Business 40/US 421 interchange.
+hill south and east back over future Business 40/US 421 interchange.

 Another view looking

-down at the future Beltway interchange showing future flyover ramps to
+down at the future Beltway interchange showing future flyover ramps

-current Business 40 East, Future US 421/Salem Parkway South.
+to current Business 40 East, Future US 421/Salem Parkway South.

 Earlier photos taken on December 13, 2018 by Site Contributor, J. Austin Carter: